CoolBitX-Technology/sygna-bridge-util/README.md

 ### Sign and Verify

 In Sygna Bridge, we use secp256k1 ECDSA over sha256 of utf-8 json string to create signature on every API call.
-Since you need to provide the identical utf-8 string during verfication, the order of key-value pair you put into the object is important.
+Since you need to provide the identical utf-8 string during verification, the order of key-value pair you put into the object is important.

-The following example is the snippet of originator's signing process of `premissionRequest` API call.
+The following example is the snippet of originator's signing process of `permissionRequest` API call.
 If you put the key `transaction` before `private_info` in the object, the verification will fail in the central server.

 ```javascript
 let transaction = {